jccmelo/jccmelo/README.md

 # Hi there 👋🏻🧑🏻‍💻

 ### My name is Jean Melo.
-I'm a software engineer and PhD in computer science interested in making software that is highly-configurable, reusable, robust, and easy to maintain.
+I'm a software engineer interested in making software that is highly-configurable, reusable, robust, and easy to maintain.

 <!-- At present, I've been working in a microservices-based platform -->